 Don't forget that if you're ever looking for a way to bring your family heirloom pocket watch with you into the future while honoring the past, Vortic Watch Company is the place to start.

-While we covered the most common types of pocket watch cases today, there are others and if you have questions about your case still, feel free to reach out to us for help!
+While we covered the most common types of pocket watch cases today, there are others.
+If you have questions about your case, feel free to reach out to us for help!